Please use this identifier to cite or link to this item:

 dc.title | Youth participation in small-scale fisheries, aquaculture and value chains in Africa and the Asia-Pacific | en_US |

-dc.type | Report | en_US |
+dc.type | Internal Report | en_US |

-cg.contributor.crp | FISH | en_US |
+cg.contributor.crp | Fish | en_US |

-cg.contributor.funder | CGIAR System Office | en_US |
+cg.contributor.funder | CGIAR System Organization | en_US |

 cg.coverage.country | Bangladesh | en_US |